https://graduate.earth.miami.edu/index.html

 Oral Presentation

 All students graduating in the spring and fall semesters are expected to participate in the M.P.S.
 Symposium; symposium dates will be announced each term.
-Students who cannot participate in the symposium must give one-month advance notice (in writing) to the M.P.S Office and are still required to host an oral presentation by the end of their graduating term for their committee; exceptions to participation in the Symposium must be approved in advance by the student’s Committee Chair and Program Director.
+Spring and fall graduates who cannot participate in the symposium must give one-month advance notice (in writing) to the M.P.S Office and are still required to host an oral presentation by the end of their graduating term for their committee.
+Exceptions for participating in the symposium must be approved in advance by the student’s Committee Chair and the M.P.S.
+Program Director.
 Students excused from the M.P.S.
 Symposium must coordinate with their committee to identify a mutually agreeable time and date, and then follow the instructions and deadlines on the M.P.S.
-Program Checklist.
-There is no symposium hosted in the summer term.
-The M.P.S.
-Office will provide summer graduating students instructions to reserve their oral presentation date.
-Students graduating in the summer have until the last day of their final semester to host an oral presentation for their committee.
+Program Checklist to schedule their independent oral presentation.

 Dual-Degree J.D./M.P.S.
 Students

-The graduation requirements for students enrolled in the joint J.D./M.P.S. program differ from students enrolled in the M.P.S.
-Program alone.
-Students in the dual-degree program are only required to complete 24 “graduate” credits (typically comprised of 24 lecture-based credits and 0 internship credits).
-J.D./M.P.S. students must Petition for Transfer of Credit through the Graduate School and indicate the Law School courses to be transferred from the student’s Law School record to their Graduate School record.
-A maximum of 6 law credits are allowed for transfer.
+The graduation requirements for students enrolled in the joint J.D./M.P.S. program differ from students enrolled in the M.P.S. program alone.
+Students in the dual-degree program are only required to complete 24 “Rosenstiel graduate” credits (typically comprised of 24 lecture-based credits and 0 internship credits).
+To complete the required 30 credits for the M.P.S. degree, J.D./M.P.S. students must then Petition for Transfer of Credit through the Graduate School and indicate the Law School courses to be transferred from the student’s Law School record to their Graduate School record.
+A maximum of six (6) Law credits are allowed for transfer.
 J.D./M.P.S. students should select courses relevant to their Rosenstiel area of concentration.
-If/when the Law School courses have been approved by the Graduate School, then the Law School courses will post to the student’s graduate record.
-The combination of Graduate School courses plus Law School courses must equal 30 total credits.
+If/when the Law School courses have been approved by the Graduate School, then the Law School courses will be posted to the student’s graduate record.
+The combination of Graduate School courses and Law School courses must equal 30 total credits.
 30 credits are required for a master’s degree at UM.

 Conference Attendance